LabToolsAU/LabLib/MPU6050/README.md

 Get the [i2CdevLib from here](https://github.com/jrowberg/i2cdevlib/archive/master.zip).

-Extract the zip file somewhere temporary, you need 2 folders:
+Extract the zip file somewhere temporary, you need to dig out 2 folders:

 The EFM32/I2Cdev folder and the Arduino/MPU6050 folder.